- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 You will find more information here:

-In spring and summer, it is not usually necessary to feed the birds; nature should provide them with all they need.
+In spring and summer, it is not usually necessary to feed the birds; nature should provide them with all they require.

 In autumn, winter, and even early spring, however, it is helpful to put out seeds or unsalted peanut butter to help birds through the dark, cold periods.